matter-labs/zksync-docs/content/10.quick-start/_upgrading/_beacon/_hardhat_beacon_contract_upgradability.md

 ### Deploy

-This section outlines the steps to deploy the `CrowdfundingCampaign` contract that we recently updated for upgradability.
+This guide details the process for deploying the upgraded `CrowdfundingCampaign` contract, now enhanced with upgradability features.
-The deployment script is located at `/deploy/deployBeaconProxy.ts`.
+You'll find the necessary deployment script at `/deploy/deployBeaconProxy.ts`.

 ```typescript
 import { getWallet } from "./utils";